This article has links to products and services we love, which we may make commission from.

 Evaluate your morning over an afternoon tea at Iona’s St Columba Hotel and Restaurant.

-One of the three places to eat on Iona, St Columba Hotel takes pride in its plates being packed with homegrown, organic food from their garden.
+One of the three places to eat on Iona, St Columba Hotel takes pride in packing its plates with homegrown, organic food from its garden.

 This is interesting as it is well documented that the monks living on Iona found cultivating food challenging!